rebo/seed_hooks/README.md

 - currently seed_hooks exposes a clone to stored values via `get()` and to non-Clone types with `get_with()`

-- seed_hooks is a Seed specific wrapper around the comp_state crate.
+- seed_hooks is a Seed specific wrapper around the atomic_hooks crate.